relloyd/halfpipe/README.md

 I'd welcome your feedback.

-Visit my website at [https://halfpipe.sh](https://halfpipe.sh)
+Visit my website over at [halfpipe.sh](https://halfpipe.sh)

-Get in touch by raising an issue above or email me directly at `richard@halfpipe.sh`
+Get in touch by raising an issue above or email me directly at `richard at halfpipe dot sh`